 Automation minimizes opportunities for human error, limiting the company’s liability.
 It also frees up time for HR teams to shift their focus away from tedious tasks and toward important strategic decisions.

 Lots of businesses benefit from the automation of vacation scheduling, time tracking, payroll summaries, HR reports, and applicant tracking systems.
-But not all businesses take advantage of HRMS software training and development opportunities.
+But not all businesses take advantage of HRMS software training or HRIS training and development opportunities.

 With performance management and HR reports, top HRMS software allows you to spot and address weaknesses before they become a problem.
 With additional onboarding tools and workflow organizations, HR software will get new employees up to speed right away.

 HR software will make a difference in the day-to-day of the HR team.
 More importantly, it will make a difference in the culture of the business, and how it sources and develops talent.

 Now that you’ve got the lingo down, we can address the five big clues that you and your business are ready for an HRMS revolution.

 There’s a big difference between being productive and being busy.
 If your HR team is stuck inputting data into spreadsheets, chasing down employees for a signature, or fielding every single vacation request, it’s time for a change.
 Automating admin will free up the HR staff to optimize productivity and employee satisfaction.